MBowey/Assignment_19_Multi_Blockchain_Wallet/README.md

 ## Step 1 - HD-WALLET-DERIVE INSTALLATION
 The first step is to create a project directory called `wallet` to store all the files required to create your `HD-Wallet`.
 Once the file is created navigate to it in terminal and follow these steps:

+* Clone the `hd-wallet-derive` tool into this folder and install it using the HD Wallet Derive Installation Guide

 * Create a symlink called `derive` for the `hd-wallet-derive/hd-wallet-derive.php` script.

 * Next we can run the following code